 To be sure, the uncertainty surrounding the identities of the first sportsbooks to launch in Virginia is frustrating.
 You could justifiably be wondering when we’ll know anything more definitive.

-We also might get a boost of information in early November 2020.
-On Nov.
-3, residents of the five cities in Virginia designated as potential casino locations (Bristol, Danbury, Norfolk, Portsmouth and Richmond) will vote on whether they will allow a gambling facility inside their city limits.
-Depending on which cities affirm the referendum, we could see another wave of applications hit the desks of lottery officials.
+We also received a boost of information on Nov.
+3, when residents of the five cities in Virginia, designated as potential casino locations (Bristol, Danbury, Norfolk, Portsmouth and Richmond), voted on whether they will allow a gambling facility inside their city limits.
+Resulted showed that all cities approved the construction of new casinos.

 Still, with so many licenses up for grabs and a favorable fee ($250,000 for a three-year license) and tax rate (15% on gross revenues), there could be quite a scramble to get licensed as soon as possible.
 As soon as we have any more information, we will update this page.